-Established in 1994, the Southern Gospel Music Association (SGMA) is a professional preservation association of artists, songwriters, industry workers and fans founded to preserve, protect and promote Southern Gospel Music, its history and heritage.
+Established in 1994, the Southern Gospel Music Association (SGMA) is a professional association of artists, songwriters, industry associates, and fans, founded to preserve and our history and heritage, and to promote the future of Southern Gospel Music.

 Southern gospel music has enjoyed a long and colorful history, with many talented individuals and dedicated professionals whose efforts helped create a unique sound of harmonious melodies and uplifting words.
 The genre’s artists, both past and present, provide entertainment to millions of people, with a central message built around biblical truths and spiritual values.

 Originally, Southern gospel music was sung only by quartets, utilizing a style known as four-part harmony, often from books where musical notes were identified by their shape.
 Henceforth, many singing schools sprung up around the country teaching this “shape note” method.
 Often a musically adept person would travel from town to town teaching school for a couple of weeks, where interested students paid a small fee to attend.
 Later, larger, more professional schools would be established in cities where more serious students trained for a possible gospel music performance career.